-Galad accepted the proffered clothing gratefully and slipped them on.
-"Thank you," he said.
-"What's your name?"
+He accepted the proffered clothing gratefully and slipped them on.
+"Thank you.
+What's your name?"

 "Elis, my lord."

 Galad placed a hand on Elis's shoulder.
 "Do you know the little cottage by the river about a mile from here?
 The one with the rotting dock?"